It's my birthday too, yeah!

 - Ben 10: Cousins Ben and Gwen Tennyson share the same birthday, and since they are both 10 years old that means they were born on the same day.
 Since they are both spending the summer travelling with their grandfather Max, they get into an argument over whose birthday should be celebrated on the actual date of their birthday.

-- In The Simpsons, the episode "The Springfield Files" reveals Homer shares his birthday with the family dog, Santa's Little Helper.
-However due to the Alien Episode plot that Homer is trying to prove he had an encounter, no one believes his story and instead gives the birthday attention to the dog.
+- The episode "The Springfield Files" reveals Homer shares his birthday with the family dog, Santa's Little Helper.
+However, due to the Alien Episode plot that Homer is trying to prove he had an encounter, no one believes his story and instead gives the birthday attention to the dog.